 Cinnamon is not only flavourful but also packed with essential nutrients and beneficial compounds:

-Rich in Antioxidants: Cinnamon is high in polyphenols, which are powerful antioxidants that protect the body from oxidative damage.
+Rich in Antioxidants: Cinnamon is high in polyphenols, a powerful antioxidant that protects the body from oxidative damage.

 Good Source of Fiber: Fiber aids in digestion and helps maintain stable blood sugar levels.

-Minerals: Cinnamon contains minerals such as manganese, calcium, and iron, which contribute to overall health.
+Minerals: Cinnamon contains minerals such as manganese, calcium, and iron, contributing to overall health.

 What Is the Recommended Intake?